python/cpython/Doc/extending/newtypes.rst

    }

 Before calling :c:func:`PyType_Ready`, the type structure must have the :c:member:`~PyTypeObject.tp_base` slot filled in.
-When we are deriving a new type, it is not necessary to fill out the :c:member:`~PyTypeObject.tp_alloc` slot with :c:func:`PyType_GenericNew` -- the allocate function from the base type will be inherited.
+When we are deriving an existing type, it is not necessary to fill out the :c:member:`~PyTypeObject.tp_alloc` slot with :c:func:`PyType_GenericNew` -- the allocation function from the base type will be inherited.

 After that, calling :c:func:`PyType_Ready` and adding the type object to the module is the same as with the basic :class:`Noddy` examples.